Jane Austin didn’t have a fear of flying

 Alton was the site of the last battle of the Civil War and the church shows the many scars of the battle.
 Alton is also famous for the infamous tale of ‘sweet’ Fanny Adams.

 There are many places of interest around Alton and many more within a few miles.
-Just a mile or so from where we run the course is Jane Austin’s house
+Just a mile or so from where we run the course is Jane Austen’s house

 which is open in the summer and sometimes during the winter.
 The village of Chawton has a delightful tea shop opposite the house.
 A little further away is the White Horse, better known locally as the pub with no name … years ago the sign was stolen and has never been replaced so it keeps the name … or rather doesn’t.
 It has a corner in the bar devoted to the war poet Edward Thomas, who lived locally for many years and who was a ‘regular’ at the pub.
 A 30 minute drive southwards will get you to Portsmouth and the Naval museum